-- 2 costs are.
-It's not terrific, but we don't need

-- 3 to have a project that widens it from 20 to 22

-- 4 feet to 33 to 44 and 45 feet.
+1 it.
+We don't know what the annual maintenance costs are.
+It's not terrific, but we don't need to have a project that widens it from 20 to 22 feet to 33 to 44 and 45 feet.
+[Applause.]
+MR. WALTER: On deck, we will have Adam Sieminski.
+MR. COTTINGHAM: Hi.
+I am David

-- [Applause.]

-- 6 MR. WALTER: On deck, we will have Adam

-- 7 Sieminski.

-- 8 MR. COTTINGHAM: Hi.
-I am David - Cottingham.
-I am on the board of Rock Creek - 10 Conservancy, which is an organization here in - 11 town and in Montgomery County that strives to - both protect Rock Creek and its watershed as well - as revitalize and encourage and improve public - 14 access to Rock Creek. - So I see that we are torn with a dilemma - of trying to take a road that was built as a farm - road, and now we are trying to move it into the - 18 21st century, with all the demands that all of us - put on it.
+Cottingham.
+I am on the board of Rock Creek 9

+Conservancy, which is an organization here in 10

+11 town and in Montgomery County that strives to

+both protect Rock Creek and its watershed as well 12

+as revitalize and encourage and improve public 13

+14 access to Rock Creek.

+So I see that we are torn with a dilemma 15 of trying to take a road that was built as a farm 16 road, and now we are trying to move it into the 17 21st century, with all the demands that all of us 18 put on it.
 We have built houses along it.
-We've - 20 got a wonderful National Park along it, and - there's a tremendous tension between improving - 22 that access and the potential to protect the
+We've 19 got a wonderful National Park along it, and 20 there's a tremendous tension between improving 21 that access and the potential to protect the 22